greenelab/deep-review/sections/02_intro.md

 outcome in histological images [@doi:10.1007/978-3-642-40763-5_51].
-Despite these recent advances, a number of challenges exist in this area of research, most notably the integration of molecular and imaging data with other disparate types of data such as electronic health records (EHR).
+Despite these recent advances, a number of challenges exist in this area of research, most notably the integration of molecular and imaging data with other disparate types of data such as electronic health records (EHRs).

 #### Fundamental biological study